bosch-io/iot-things-examples/digitaltwin-example/README.md

 ## Implementation and Deployment of Digital Twins

-A digital twin can be implemented by using Eclipse Ditto for managing the orchestration and the state information of individual Features.
+A digital twin can be implemented by using Bosch IoT Things / Eclipse Ditto for managing the orchestration and the state information of individual Features.
 In addition to this, the implementation of custom functionality is provided by custom microservices that are integrated into the overall digital twin.
 The user of a digital twin (e.g. business application, frontend) can interact with the digital twins using the state and functionality provided via a single unified API.

-All custom microservices that implement functionality of one/multiple Features can be integrated into the digital twin by using the Eclipse Ditto protocol via multiple protocol bindings.
+All custom microservices that implement functionality of one/multiple Features can be integrated into the digital twin by using the Ditto protocol via multiple protocol bindings.
 You can use either a WebSocket binding, AMQP 1.0, or AMQP 0.91 (RabbitMQ) binding, depending on what is best suited regarding technology and non-functional requirements.

 The most important characteristic of a digital twin is the representation of state and the functionality of the physical device that is connected to the Internet.
-This integration is done using the same approach and explicitly prepared for integration with Eclipse Hono.
+This integration is done using the same approach and explicitly prepared for integration with Bosch IoT Hub / Eclipse Hono.

 The following diagram shows deployment options for digital twin with Bosch IoT Things / Eclipse Ditto: